List of Pixar awards and nominations (feature films): The Good Dinosaur

-The Good Dinosaur is a computer-animated comedy-drama adventure film produced by Pixar Animation Studios and released by Walt Disney Pictures.
+The Good Dinosaur is an animated comedy-drama adventure film produced by Pixar Animation Studios and released by Walt Disney Pictures.
 The film was directed by Peter Sohn from a screenplay by Meg LeFauve.
 Set in a world in which dinosaurs never became extinct, the film follows a young Apatosaurus named Arlo, who meets an unlikely human friend while traveling through a harsh and mysterious landscape.
 The film stars Raymond Ochoa, Jack Bright, Sam Elliott, Anna Paquin, A. J. Buckley, Jeffrey Wright, Frances McDormand and Steve Zahn.
-The Good Dinosaur had its premiere on November 10, 2015 in Paris, and was released in the United States on November 25, 2015.
+The Good Dinosaur had its premiere on November 10, 2015, in Paris, and was released in the United States on November 25, 2015.

 The film, along with Inside Out, marks the first time that Pixar has released two feature films in the same year.
 The Good Dinosaur received positive reviews from critics, but underperformed at the box office, grossing $332 million against a budget of $175–200 million.

 It is the third Pixar film not to have been nominated for any Academy Awards, after Cars 2 and Monsters University.

 Finding Dory

-Finding Dory is a computer-animated comedy-drama film produced by Pixar Animation Studios and released by Walt Disney Pictures.
+Finding Dory is an animated comedy-drama film produced by Pixar Animation Studios and released by Walt Disney Pictures.
 Directed and co-written by Andrew Stanton with co-direction by Angus MacLane in his feature debut, the screenplay was co-written by Victoria Strouse and Stanton.
 The film is a sequel to 2003's Finding Nemo.
 The film features the returning voices of Ellen DeGeneres and Albert Brooks, with Hayden Rolence (replacing Alexander Gould), Ed O'Neill, Kaitlin Olson, Ty Burrell, Diane Keaton, and Eugene Levy joining the cast.

 The film premiered at the El Capitan Theatre in Los Angeles on June 8, 2016, and was released in the United States on June 17, 2016.
 It received positive reviews and has grossed over $1 billion worldwide.

 It is the fourth Pixar film not to have been nominated for any Academy Awards, after Cars 2, Monsters University and The Good Dinosaur.

 Cars 3

-Cars 3 is a computer-animated sports comedy-drama film produced by Pixar and released by Walt Disney Pictures.
+Cars 3 is an animated sports comedy-drama film produced by Pixar and released by Walt Disney Pictures.
 Directed by Brian Fee in his directorial debut, the screenplay was written by Kiel Murray, Bob Peterson and Mike Rich.
 The returning voices of Owen Wilson, Bonnie Hunt, and Larry the Cable Guy are joined by Cristela Alonzo, Chris Cooper, Armie Hammer, Nathan Fillion, Kerry Washington, and Lea DeLaria.

 It is the fifth Pixar film not to have been nominated for any Academy Awards, after Cars 2, Monsters University, The Good Dinosaur, and Finding Dory.

 Coco

-Coco is a 2017 American 3D computer-animated fantasy film produced by Pixar Animation Studios and released by Walt Disney Pictures.
+Coco is a 2017 American animated fantasy film produced by Pixar Animation Studios and released by Walt Disney Pictures.
 The film was directed by Lee Unkrich and was based on an original idea by Unkrich with the screenplay written by Adrian Molina (who also co-directed) and Matthew Aldrich.